cds-snc/covid-alert-server/config/infrastructure/aws/README.md

 If you are using Terraform in Github actions the above can be set as Github secrets, and set as environment variables in your YAML file (see `.github/workflows/terraform.yml`).

 There is an optional Terraform variable that can be set to control which container to deploy.
 It should match a container tag that both Key Retrieval & Key Submission share.
-By default Terraform will deploy the latest commit on the master branch.
+By default Terraform will deploy the latest commit on the main branch.

 - `TF_VAR_github_sha`